openstack/glance/doc/source/user/statuses.rst

 Image Statuses
 ==============

-Images in Glance can be in one the following statuses:
+Images in Glance can be in one of the following statuses:

 * ``queued``